news

 Rose Gold

-White Gold
+Platinum and White Gold

-Rather than going with platinum, some jewelers prefer to plate 14K and 18K white gold with rhodium for extra brightness.
+Rather than going with platinum, some jewelers prefer to plate white gold with rhodium for extra brightness.
 This is a matter of preference, however, I find the upkeep necessary for rhodium plating to be challenging, and I always want my jewelry pieces to be practical in addition to beautiful.
 Rhodium needs to be re-plated every six months or risks wearing off.
 For this reason, I do not offer rhodium plating on my jewelry.

 Mixing Metals